-This disease can be transmitted very easily in areas where people are together in close quarters, such as family members in a home, or students in schools or daycare centers, or among travelers on an airplane.
-Other high-risk settings for easy transmission of measles include public places where large numbers of people gather and have close contact.
-Measles transmission has been documented to have occurred even after the contagious person has left the room up to 2 hours before a susceptible person entered the room.2,3
+Measles can be easily transmitted in close quarters; for example, by family members at home, students in schools or children in daycare centers,3 or between travelers using public transportation.4 Other settings for transmission of measles may include public places where large numbers of people gather and have close contact.
+Measles transmission in a susceptible person has been documented up to 2 hours after a contagious person has left the room.5

 IMPORTANT NOTE: NVIC encourages you to become fully informed about Measles and the Measles vaccine by reading all sections in the Table of Contents , which contain many links and resources such as the manufacturer product information inserts, and to speak with one or more trusted health care professionals before making a vaccination decision for yourself or your child.
 This information is for educational purposes only and is not intended as medical advice.

 « Return to Vaccines & Diseases Table of Contents

 1 Perry RT, Halsey NA.
 The Clinical Significance of Measles: A Review.
 J Infect Dis.
 2004 May 1;189 Suppl 1:S4-16

 3 Biellik RJ, Clements CJ.
 Strategies for Minimizing Nosocomial Measles Transmission.
 Bulletin of the World Health Organization.
 Bull World Health Organ.
 1997; 75(4): 367–375.

 4 van Binnendijk RS, Hahne S, Timen A, et al. Air Travel as a Risk Factor for Introduction of Measles in a Highly Vaccinated Population.
 Vaccine.
 2008 Oct 29; 26(46):5775-7.